sambuddinc/PHiSeg-code/README.md

 # PHiSeg Code

+## Pytorch Implementation (Fork)

+Pytorch implementation of PHiSeg model architecture with training script and utils.
+Please highlight any potential discrepancies between the two implementations.
+Tested on data from [Confident Head Circumference Measurement from Ultrasound with Real-time Feedback for Sonographers](https://arxiv.org/abs/1908.02582) from [MICCAI 2019](https://www.miccai2019.org/), results for PHiSeg not yet reported online.
+You will need to install your own pytorch distribution and fill in the relevant paths to run the training script.
+To use this code you will need to create your own data loaders and augmentation procudures.

+## Tensorflow Implementation (Original)
 Public tensorflow implementation for our paper [PHiSeg: Capturing Uncertainty in Medical Image Segmentation](https://arxiv.org/abs/1906.04045) method, which was accepted for presentation at [MICCAI 2019](https://www.miccai2019.org/).